 Kinder- 2nd grade: Building a strong foundation

-By expanding and offering to serve children ages 5-7 (K-2nd grade), Los Amiguitos strives to provide a strong foundation in Spanish and French, academic and socio-emotional skills, as well as nature and community participation.
+By expanding and offering to serve children ages 5-7 (K-2nd grade), Los Amiguitos strives to provide a strong foundation in Spanish (French optional), academic and socio-emotional skills, as well as nature and community participation.

-Kinder and 1st graders (expanding K-2nd grade in 2019 and moving into their own building, nearby the other one) benefit from specific small group mentoring periods throughout the day, insuring they will be ready to transition successfully to 2nd or 3rd grade, while also participating in core projects with the rest of the school community that will provide them with skills necessary for the development of the whole child.
+Kinder through 2nd graders benefit from specific small group mentoring periods throughout the day, insuring they will be ready to transition successfully to 3rd grade, while also participating in core projects with the rest of the school community that will provide them with skills necessary for the development of the whole child.

 Socio-emotional development is as important as academic skills, if not more at this age.
 It sets the basis for a solid foundation.